 - All non-alcoholic beverages in containers 5-litres or greater

-- All "Return for Refund" labeled containers purchased outside of Nova Scotia
+- All “Return for Refund” labeled containers not purchased in Nova Scotia

 *Typically physician-prescribed and impact clinical outcome